 Sustainable characteristics are not transferable to non-sustainable products, and such circumstances will be classed as a major breakdown of the RFAS process which could result in suspension.

-Further guidance on establishing a mass balance system can be provided by the Zemo Partnership.
+See Appendix G for additional notes on the mass balance.
+Further guidance on establishing a mass balance system can be provided by Zemo.

 3.5.3 Renewable Fuel Declarations